-Tangier The American Legation Museum is devoted to Paul Bowles, William Burroughs and the Beat writers.
+Tangier American Legation Museum Devoted to Paul Bowles, William Burroughs and the Beat writers.

 Morocco’s small towns and picturesque villages are ideal for unwinding and meeting the locals over mint tea.

-Afella-Ighir The road to these oasis villages is little visited; in Tiwadou, stay in an auberge (inn) with a local museum.
+Afella-Ighir The road to these oasis villages is little visited.

 Imilchil The Middle Atlas village is famous for its marriage moussem (festival), but the journey there is stunning year-round.

-Around Essaouira Leave the crowds in the medina and follow the surf trail south to Sidi Kaouki and Taghazout.
+Sidi Kaouki Leave the crowds in the Essaouira medina and follow the surf trail south.

 Bhalil A friendly hillside village dating back to the 4th century, unusual for its troglodyte cave dwellings.